 As an Education establishment, it is your responsibility to ensure that kitchen grease extract systems (canopies, filters, ductwork, risers and fans) are cleaned regularly to prevent fires in accordance with Fire Safety Regulations and Workplace (Health, Safety & Welfare) regulations.
-Section 7 of TR/19 provides guidance for controlling fire risk in kitchen extract systems.
+The specification TR19® Grease provides guidance for controlling fire risk in kitchen extract systems.
 Buildings insurance policies specify cleaning as a condition of cover.
 Find out more about Kitchen Extract Compliance and Kitchen Extract Cleaning for fire safety.

 Infection with legionella bacteria can be fatal in approximately 12% of reported cases.
 This rate can be higher in a more susceptible population; for example, immunosuppressed patients or those with other underlying disease.
 Certain groups of people are known to be at a higher risk of contracting Legionnaires’ disease; for example, men appear to be more susceptible than women, as do those over 45 years of age, smokers, alcoholics, diabetics and those with cancer or chronic respiratory or kidney disease.
 Water storage tanks in Education establishments are a potential breeding ground for Legionella and must be regularly inspected and cleaned as required in compliance with L8, BSRIA and CIBSE guidelines.
 Find out more about Legionella Compliance and Legionella Control.

 The HSE’s Control of Substances Hazardous to Health (COSHH) Regulations requires that, where certain chemicals and other substances are used in industrial and commercial processes, they should either be contained or safely dispersed